LithosphereRocketry/Nandy/Design/ProgrammersGuide.md

 `rd io` retrieves data from the input port, `wr io` writes it to the output port, and `sw io` performs both simultaneously, although most devices do not support this.
-Other devices may interface with the I/O port via the signal pins `IOWrite` and `IORead`; a positive pulse is transmitted on `IOWrite` whenever data is written to the I/O port and on `IORead` whenever data is read from the I/O port.
+Other devices may interface with the I/O port via the signal pins `IOWrite` and `IORead`; `IOWrite` is high at the rising edge of the system clock when data is being written to the IO bus, while `IORead` is high at the rising edge of the clock when data is being read.

 I/O devices are also provided with the value of the `y` register to use as an address.